-Our counseling services offer academic, career, and personal support.
+Our student services offer academic, career, and personal support.
 We can help the student find direction, set goals, and work toward completing an occupational program or a transferrable degree.
-SCTCC Counselors are credentialed in the field of Counseling/Psychology.
-As college counselors, we provide:
+As college advisors, we provide:

 - Program/major planning and advising for course scheduling